Yozh2/whatsthere/README.md

     - Total number of subdirectories in the directory.
     - Total number of files in the directory
 - Detailed information table depending on the option.
-    - Entry extension and total number of files with that extension (displayed by default)
+    - `total` - Entry extension and total number of files with that extension (displayed by default)
-    - Entry names and sizes
+    - `entries` - Entry names and sizes
-    - Subdirectory names and sizes
+    - `dirs` - Subdirectory names and sizes
-    - File names and sizes
+    - `files` - File names and sizes
-    - Entry extension, total size of files with that extension, list of files with each extension and their own sizes.
+    - `sizes` - Entry extension, total size of files with that extension, list of files with each extension and their own sizes.

 ## Getting Started